Medhasweta/Capstone/README.md

 ## Our Wonderful Project

-**Authors:**
+Welcome to "Our Wonderful Project"!
+This project delves into enhancing Question Answering systems using Knowledge Graphs (KGs).
+By integrating these graphs with advanced machine learning models, we aim to improve the accuracy and efficiency of systems that answer complex questions.

+### Authors
 - Medhasweta Sen
 - Nina Ebensperger
 - Nayaeun Kwon

-**Supervised By:**
+### Supervised By
 - Dr. Amir Jafari

 ---

-## Abstract
+## Project Overview

-This project investigates the impact of negative sampling on Knowledge Graph Embeddings (KGEs) for Knowledge Graph Question Answering (KGQA) systems.
-By experimenting with different negative sampling techniques and KGE models like DistMult and ComplEx, the study assesses their effects on KGQA performance across several benchmark knowledge graphs.
-The results reveal crucial insights into how negative sampling influences the efficacy of KGQA systems, thereby guiding the optimization of these systems for better performance in real-world applications.
+**Abstract**: This project investigates the impact of negative sampling on Knowledge Graph Embeddings (KGEs) for Knowledge Graph Question Answering (KGQA) systems.
+We explore various negative sampling techniques and KGE models like DistMult and ComplEx, assessing their effects across several knowledge graph benchmarks.

----

-## Table of Contents
+### Table of Contents
 - [Introduction](#introduction)
 - [Related Work](#related-work)
 - [Knowledge Graphs and Knowledge Graph Embeddings](#knowledge-graphs-and-knowledge-embeddings)